Academic translation and editing services in English and Spanish.

 After years of work and travel throughout Central and South America, she went on to earn a master's degree in interdisciplinary social sciences from the Faculty of Environmental Studies at York University, Canada, where she focused her studies on international development, democracy and the media.
 She was also awarded a graduate certificate in Latin American and Caribbean studies for her research on Latin American politics and social movements.

-While pursuing her graduate studies, Yael worked as a freelance translator and interpreter in a range of academic, social justice and social service contexts.
+While pursuing her graduate studies, Shana worked as a freelance translator and interpreter in a range of academic, social justice and social service contexts.

 She then put her writing skills and background in Latin American studies to work as the Coordinator of CERLAC, York University's Centre for Research on Latin America and the Caribbean.
 From 2004 to 2008, in addition to managing the centre's programs and events, Yael was responsible for editing the centre's publications and writing all other communications.